 Much like the green tea, Ho’s vibrancy is — as evidenced by a YouTube subscriber list of more than 4.2 million — a crowd pleaser.
-She will be leading a signature POP Pilates (a total-body Pilates workout set to pop tunes) class at LIVESTRONG.COM’s Stronger Weekend event, and we caught up with her to chat about body positivity and life online.
+She recently led a signature POP Pilates (a total-body Pilates workout set to pop tunes) class at LIVESTRONG.COM’s Stronger Weekend event, and we caught up with her to chat about body positivity and life online.

 Body Positivity: Trend or Movement?

 In April 2015, Ho posted a video and accompanying Instagram image around the idea of the “perfect body,” which shows the popular fitness instructor staring at her reflection in the mirror and reading comments from her online community.
 At first positive, these comments quickly evolve into fat-shaming attacks, which leave Ho visibly distraught and push her to enhance her body on camera.

 Since the video went viral, Ho has taken advantage of the opportunity to be refreshingly honest with her fans.
 She’s spoken up about feeling judged by the online masses and feeling insecure during her time as a bodybuilder.
 Three years after releasing the “Perfect Body” video, what is Ho’s stance on body image?

 “That video was originally for me, and I’m still glad that it resonated with so many other women,” Ho said.
 Since she published the video, calling out society’s injustices toward bodies has become a heavy topic of conversation under the body-positivity umbrella.
 But, as Ho points out, the concept has gone mainstream.
 “When it becomes trendy, it can also become problematic,” Ho said.
 “When things get mainstream and they have started with great intention, sometimes people get the word and they really twist it.”